Weardale Way Section 11 (Durham to Chester-le-Street)

 Description

-Off to the right, at the top of the ramp to Prebends Bridge is The Watergate leading onto North Bailey inside Durham’s medieval city walls.
-The bridge itself offers one of several iconic views of Durham Cathedral and the Fulling Mill below it as well as a short verse by Sir Walter Scott inscribed on a stone at the western end of the bridge.
-Across the river and off the bridge, the trail continues downstream past South Street Mill (another iconic photographic opportunity) to Framwellgate Bridge – Durham’s second oldest – where the waymarkers for Cuddy’s Corse begin.
-Milburngate Bridge is on the main thoroughfare for traffic through the city while Pennyferry Bridge is the most recent of Durham’s ten bridges over the River Wear.
+To the right, at the top of the ramp onto Prebends Bridge, is The Watergate which leads onto North Bailey inside Durham’s medieval city walls.
+The bridge itself offers one of several iconic views of Durham Cathedral with the Fulling Mill below it.
+There’s a short verse by Sir Walter Scott inscribed on a stone at the western end of the bridge.
+Over the river the trail continues downstream past South Street Mill (another iconic photographic opportunity) to Framwellgate Bridge and the site of Durham’s oldest river crossing.
+Downstream of the weir, Milburngate Bridge conducts traffic through the city while, further downstream still, Pennyferry Bridge is the last, and most recent, of Durham’s ten bridges.

 Shortly after leaving Pennyferry Bridge the route passes the foot of Sidegate, a steep, cobbled lane off Framwellgate Peth on the northern outskirts of the old city.
 Not too far away is the entrance to Crook Hall, one of Durham’s oldest and most historic dwellings, now in the possession of the National Trust.

-The route proceeds between two prisons – HMP Low Newton on the left and HMP Frankland on the right.
-On reaching Frankland Lane at Brasside, the route continues past a now privately-owned complex of squat, Cold War ammunition bunkers before arriving at a private holiday park within which are the ruins of Finchale Priory.
-Here, the River Wear is crossed via a long, well-constructed wooden footbridge that delivers you to the bottom of an equally long flight of steps to assist you out of the deep sandstone gorge.
+The route then passes between two prisons – HMP Low Newton on the left and HMP Frankland on the right.
+On reaching Frankland Lane at Brasside, the route continues past a complex of squat, Cold War ammunition bunkers – now in private ownership – before arriving at a holiday park within which are the ruins of Finchale Priory, an extension of the Benedictine monastery at Durham.
+You cross the River Wear via an impressively constructed wooden footbridge close to the foot of a long flight of stone steps, lifting you out of the deep sandstone gorge.